 FLUSH DURATION: This parameter sets the length of the fresh water flush in minutes.
-Factory default is 7 for the Newport 700 Mk II.
-For the Newport 1000 Mk II it is 8.
+Factory default is 5.

 PUMP ON TIME: Sets the length of time, in seconds, that the feed pump will cycle on during a fresh water flush.
 Should be the same as Flush Duration.
-Factory default is 360 for the Newport 700 Mk II; 480 for the Newport 1000 Mk II.
+Factory default is 300.